IBM/migrate-app-to-openshift-using-ta/README.md

-# Transform your traditional on-premises app and deploy it as a containerized app on a public cloud
+# Transform your traditional on-premises app and deploy it as a containerized app

-> **Modernize Apps using IBM Transformation Advisor on IBM Cloud Pak for Applications on the IBM managed OpenShift cluster**
+> **Modernize Apps using IBM Cloud Transformation Advisor on the IBM managed OpenShift cluster**

-In this code pattern, we will use Transformation Advisor on IBM Cloud Pak for Applications to evaluate an on-premises traditional WebSphere application.
-We'll use Transformation Advisor, download the generated migration bundle and use its recommendations to deploy that app in a Liberty container running on IBM Cloud Pak for Applications running on the IBM managed OpenShift. *A sample web app is provided to demonstrate migration from on-premises to the IBM Cloud Pak for Applications.*
+In this code pattern, we use [Transformation Advisor](https://www.ibm.com/garage/method/practices/learn/ibm-transformation-advisor) tool, which is part of [WebSphere Hybrid Edition](https://www.ibm.com/cloud/websphere-hybrid-edition), to evaluate an on-premises traditional WebSphere application.
+We use IBM Cloud Transformation Advisor to analyze the running application, download the generated migration bundle and use its recommendations to deploy that app in a Liberty container running on the IBM managed OpenShift. *A sample web app is provided to demonstrate migration from on-premises to the OpenShift.*

 When the reader has completed this code pattern, they will understand how to:

-* Access IBM Cloud Pak for Applications on the IBM managed OpenShift cluster (CP4Apps)
+* Access IBM Cloud Transofrmation Advisor on the IBM managed OpenShift cluster
 * Use Transformation Advisor to create a custom Data Collector
 * Run the custom Data Collector to analyze a traditional WebSphere application
 * Review the Transformation Advisor reports to see migration complexity, cost, and recommendations
 * Generate artifacts to containerize the application
-* Move the modernized application to IBM Cloud Pak for Applications on IBM managed OpenShift Cluster using a generated migration bundle
+* Move the modernized application to IBM managed OpenShift Cluster using a generated migration bundle

 ## Flow

 ![architecture](doc/source/images/architecture.png)

-1. Developer accesses IBM Transformation Advisor on IBM Cloud Pak for Applications on the IBM managed OpenShift cluster.
+1. Developer accesses IBM Transformation Advisor on the IBM managed OpenShift cluster.
-2. Developer downloads a custom Data Collector from IBM Transformation Advisor
+2. Developer downloads a custom Data Collector from IBM Transformation Advisor.
-3. Developer runs the Data Collector on the traditional WebSphere Application Server host where application(to be migrated) is running
+3. Developer runs the Data Collector on the traditional WebSphere Application Server host where application(to be migrated) is running.
-4. Data Collector analysis is uploaded (automatically or manually)
+4. Data Collector analysis is uploaded (automatically or manually).
-5. Developer reviews recommendations in Transformation Advisor and creates a migration bundle
+5. Developer reviews recommendations in Transformation Advisor and creates a migration bundle.
-6. Developer downloads migration bundle
+6. Developer downloads migration bundle.
-7. Developer uses Docker to build an image and upload it to OpenShift Docker Registry
+7. Developer uses Docker to build an image and upload it to image registry.
-8. Developer creates an app using the pushed image and runs the containerized app
+8. Developer creates an app using the pushed image and runs the containerized app.

 ## Pre-requisites